By accessing the new dashboard you’ll get a summary of your temporary sales progress within the last thirty days.

 Once a filter is set, all charts and views on the page are organized and updated based on that filter.

 How to save a filter.
-The new Analytics allows you to save your filters with custom parameters and activate them whenever you want.
+Analytics allows you to save your filters with custom parameters and activate them whenever you want.
 This feature is particularly useful if you need to check certain parameters with a higher frequency because they are more relevant for the performance analysis of your catalog.

 To activate a filter already saved click on "Manage" and select the filter of your interest.
 From the Manage section, you can always edit the name, copy or delete a saved filter.